 “Hey, stake’s goin’ in, too!”

-She peeked over the edge; sure enough, Barad, a woman on his arm and giggling, staggered over to the night market, a difficult task in the rain.
-Lapis blew her breath through her teeth, the smashed her palms into her cheeks.
+She peeked over the edge; sure enough, Barad, a woman on his arm and giggling, staggered over to the night market, a laborious task in the rain.
+Lapis blew her breath through her teeth, then smashed her palms into her cheeks.

 “I’m bringing you with me more often.”

-Rin’s cheeky grin did not settle her emotions, and it felt like a lie, to try and act normal, but she managed it.
-He scampered off the roof, and she pondered how his muscles had not stiffened as hers had.
-She followed him across the way, ignoring the four rebels who did not appear to know quite what to do with her in so prominent a place, and into the spicy air of the market.
+Rin’s cheeky grin did not settle her emotions, and it felt like a lie to act normal, but she managed it.
+He scampered off the roof, and she pondered how his muscles had not stiffened like hers.
+She followed him across the way, ignoring the four rebels who did not appear to know quite what to do with her in so prominent a place, and into the spicy air of the night market.

-The hot scent of pepper spice filled the air, the sharp flavors infusing it, along with the odors of fried meat, vegetable skewers, lots of fish.
-They mingled with the floury scent of soft buns and sweet pastries, the tang of fresh beer and the bitterness of warm tea leaves.
-Delectable food smells could not quite cover the rancid stench of unwashed bodies, however, and Lapis hoped they could find a seat away from the most malodorous—and the most loud.
+The hot scent of pepper spice filled the air, along with the odors of fried meat, vegetable skewers, lots of fish.
+They mingled with the floury aroma of soft buns and sweet pastries, the tang of fresh beer and the bitterness of warm tea leaves.
+Delectable food smells did not quite cover the rancid stench of unwashed bodies, and Lapis hoped they found a seat away from the most malodorous—and the most loud.
 The noise, after the rainy quiet of the streets, made her wince.

-At least all those bodies and ovens and stoves kept the place warm on so rainy a night.
+At least all those bodies and ovens and stoves kept the place warm on so drizzly a night.